Community Action Plan (CAP)

 - bakers, soup makers, sandwich makers, tea brewers, table setters, clearing uppers - we always need you!

-You can tell us more aboout what you would like to do on the form here, or contact us here for more information.
+You can tell us more aboout what you would like by contacting us here for more information.
 YOUNG PEOPLE or anyone else looking for skills for a college or job applications - this could be a great opportunity to help your comunity and get great experience back.

 Meanwhile you can find out more by scrolling down to our 'Frequently Asked Questions' (FAQ) section below the photo gallery on this page.
 If you have other questions you can also contact us here to find out more.